AmeerD/AmeerD.github.io/_pages/reading.md

 * Death's End, Cixin Liu
 * The Emperor of Gladness, Ocean Vuong
 * Frozen in Time, Owen Beattie and John Geiger
-* The Island of Missing Trees, Elif Shafak
 * The Secret History, Donna Tartt
 * Days at the Torunka Café, Satoshi Yagisawa